———————————————

 We go in.
 The weather gets sunny soon, even though some clouds remain in the sky.
 In the settlement of Dragonstar, there are five people this time.
 That includes Kartano whom we already know.

-We ask him how to get in contact with the armed forces of Hammerfell.
-He tells us there is no such thing.
+I ask him how to get in contact with the armed forces of Hammerfell.
+He replies there is no such thing.

 I think I must have misheard.
 How is it possible that Hammerfell hasn't got an army?